 - It is recommended to use a Linux PC / Laptop with >=8GB RAM and high processing power for yocto builds. - Make sure you have either Ubuntu 14.04 32-bit OS (or) 16.04 Ubuntu 64-bit OS installed on laptop/desktop.
-If not, please install and boot into one of them. - Below procedure is tested on Ubuntu 14.04 with 32-bit OS - Toradex_Driver_Rel_v0.tar.gz release package
+If not, please install and boot into one of them. - Below procedure is tested on Ubuntu 14.04 32-bit OS - 'Toradex_Driver_Relv0_USB.tar.gz'

-NOTE: Make sure the laptop is connected to the power socket as this process will take significant time (few hours).
+NOTE: Make sure the laptop is connected to the power socket as this process will take significant amount of time (few hours).